-We hope we have helped you in narrowing your search for the perfect photo shoot location.
+We hope we have helped you in narrowing your search for the perfect photoshoot location.
 If you find yourself in the San Diego area and are looking for a photographer duo (my wife and I!) that loves what they do – look no further.
-Contact us or checkout our Family Packages and what we have to offer!
+Contact us or check out our packages and what we have to offer!

 Get to know more about us here.
 You’ll learn what drives us and why we are so passionate about what we do!

 Until next time, take care and be safe!!!